ks-no/designsystem/packages/themes/README.md

 # Designsystem Themes

 This package provides prebuilt themes for use with Designsystemet at KS Digital.
+Themes are created using the [Theme Builder from Designsystemet](https://theme.designsystemet.no/)

 ## Supported Themes